Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Introduction

 \end{example}

-The rank aggregation problem emerges naturally in Example \ref{ex1} because the average perception of experienced orthodontists is considered the cornerstone of systems for the evaluation of orthodontic treatment outcome as described in \cite{song2014reliability}.
-However, Example \ref{ex1} contains many ``local" rankings among non-overlapping subgroups, and thus differs from Example \ref{ex2} and most prevailing rank aggregation applications.
-Having been demonstrated to be associated with ranking outcomes by \cite{song2015validation}, the covariates information not only helps in improving ranking accuracy, but also is crucial for generating full ranking lists.

-Moreover, the individual reliability and overall consistency of these orthodontists (or rankers) are critical concerns prior to rank aggregation \citep{liu2012consistency, song2014reliability}.
-There could be heterogeneous quality or opinions among rankers as evidenced by the ranking discrepancies in Table \ref{table3}.
-For example, the ranking position of case A9 from the listed 15 experts ranges from 2 to 12.
-Therefore, Example \ref{ex1} presents a rank aggregation problem with covariates information and heterogeneous rankers.
+Understanding how each orthodontist used the available covariates to arrive at his/her rank list and how to form a consensus ranking are important issues in this example, because the average perception of experienced orthodontists is considered the cornerstone of systems for the evaluation of orthodontic treatment outcome as described in \cite{song2014reliability}.
+However, Example \ref{eg:ortho} differs from Example \ref{eg:nfl} and prevailing rank aggregation applications in that it contains many ``local" rankings among non-overlapping subgroups.
+Having been demonstrated to be associated with ranking outcomes by \cite{song2015validation}, the covariate information can not only help generating a consensus full ranking list, but also potentially reveal inhomogeneity among these experts in their ranking ``qualities'' as well as their way of using the covariates, \citep{liu2012consistency, song2014reliability}.
+As shown in Table \ref{tab:ortho_rank_data} and our later analysis, there are clearly heterogeneous qualities or opinions among rankers.
+For example, the ranking position of case A9 from the listed 15 experts in Table \ref{tab:ortho_rank_data} ranges from 2 to 12.